parubok/swing-fx-properties/README.md

 This project took the relevant pieces of JavaFX properties code and added support for Swing - so a developer may use JavaFX-style properties with Swing components.

+**Note:** The default JavaFX handling of binding evaluation errors was changed from logging the error and returning some default value to throwing `BindingEvaluationException`.

 The Swing properties are obtained via static methods of class `org.swingfx.SwingPropertySupport`.
 Currently this class provides support for 17 various properties.

 Example 1 (bind 'enabled' property of a label to 'selected' property of a checkbox, so the label is disabled when the checkbox is unselected and vice versa):